Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/minimalization.md

 satisfied.
 Finally to obtain condition S.1, we apply moves 1.1 and 1.2, where move 1.2 may increase crossing number by 1.

-The last condition to enforce is P, the positvity condition, which is done by modifying $\Gamma$ by application of moves 2.1 and 2.2.
+The last condition to enforce is P, the positivity condition, which is done by modifying $\Gamma$ by application of moves 2.1 and 2.2.
 Similarly to our S.1 case, $\Gamma$ is minimal, 2.1, and 2.2 cannot decrease TCN.
 However, 2.1 and 2.2 may increase TCN